4.3" Polished Banded Agate with Wegeler Effect - Aouli, Morocco

 It comes with an acrylic display stand.

-The wegeler effect, also known as the shadow effect or parallax effect, is a three-dimensional oddity in which rotating the agate results in the appearance of lines that move.
+The Wegeler effect, also known as the shadow effect or parallax effect, is a three-dimensional oddity in which rotating a banded agate creates the illusion that those banding lines move.
 One line will move with the source of light while the other moves with your point of view.
 This occurs in agate that has tightly packed, alternating bright opaque bands and transparent bands.

 SOLD